We Sent 1,000 Fake Visitors to a Site Running GA4 and Clickport. Here's What Each Tool Counted.

 False engagement data.
 Bots that scroll and click (like our Round 2-5 tests) generate engagement events.
 Your average engagement time goes up or down depending on how the bot behaves.
 Your scroll depth metrics become unreliable.
 Your event counts are inflated.

 You can't fix GA4 after the fact.
 This is the most underrated problem.
-GA4 cannot delete historical data.
-There is no "remove bot traffic" button.
-There are no property-level filters.
+GA4 does have a data deletion feature, but it only strips parameter text from events.
+The events themselves, and their counts, remain in your reports permanently.
+There is no "remove these bot sessions" button.
+There are no property-level bot filters.
 The only workaround is creating segments in Explorations that exclude suspicious regions or low-engagement traffic.
 But those segments only apply to Explorations, not to your standard reports, not to your dashboards, and not to any downstream tools reading from the GA4 API.

 This isn't theoretical.
 The China/Singapore bot flood in late 2025 affected thousands of GA4 properties.
 Some sites saw their traffic double overnight.
 One Portuguese site reported a 15,000% traffic increase in three days.
 GA4 counted it all, and site owners had no way to remove it from their historical data.